zhongweijing/zhongweijing.github.io/docs/research.md

-- Zhong, W. J. (2023).
-Supply and demand characteristics and planning strategies of basic education facilities in science and innovation areas under the background of high-quality development: Taking Hangzhou West Science and Innovation Corridor as an example.
-In Proceedings of 2023 China Urban Planning Annual Conference.
-Zhong, W. J. (2023).
-Supply and demand characteristics of Hangzhou's childcare facilities under the perspective of child-friendliness and strategies of allocating them.
-In Proceedings of 2023 China Urban Planning Annual Conference.
 Zhong, W. J. (2016).
 Understanding the space-time structure of urban activity space based on the cell phone signaling data: A case study of Shanghai.
 In IV World Planning Schools Congress (pp. xx-xx).
 Zhong, W. J. (2016).
 The nighttime vitality in the city center of Shanghai and the impact of urban built environment: An exploratory study using cell phone data.
 In IGU Urban Commission Annual Meeting (pp. xx-xx).